FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

    - **General Code Housekeeping**: Ongoing RF keywords optimizations, removal of redundant RF keywords and aligning of suite/test setup/teardowns.

+   - **Intel E810CQ 100G NIC**: Added configuration for Intel E810CQ 100G NIC.
+     No tests run for this NIC as it is not present in FD.io CSIT lab yet.

 #.
 PRESENTATION AND ANALYTICS LAYER